Gromov-Witten Gauge Theory I: The Coherence Theorem

-We'll prove this in two steps: First, we'll work at fixed total degree $d$, showing that the $(\Cs)^V$ invariants in the derived global sections $R\Gamma(A_d,\alpha)$ are coherent.
-Then, we'll show that these invariants vanish for all but finitely many $d$, so that the sum
+We prove this in two steps.
+First, we fix the total degree $D$, and show that the $\mc{G}$-invariants in the derived global sections $R\Gamma(A_D,\alpha)$ are coherent.
+Then we show that these invariants vanish for all but finitely many $D$. \end{proof}